kanors-emr/Veda-documentation/docs/source/pages/Getting started.rst

 Hardware/software requirement
 #############################

-Veda2.0 works on Windows machines with Windows 8/Windows server 2012 or above.
+Veda2.0 works on Windows portables, desktops, servers, and VMs, with Windows 8/Windows server 2012 or above.
 Microsoft Excel is a prerequisite.
 Hardware needed depends on the size and complexity of models, but here is a configuration suitable for typical TIMES models under Veda2.0:

     * CPU: Minimum 4 cores are recommended for STANDARD and ADVANCED licenses.
 8 - 16 would be desirable for larger models.